Adelabad Prison: 2020 Riot

-On March 29, 2020, a riot erupted in Adelabad Prison due to inmates protesting their conditions amid the COVID-19 pandemic and their exclusion from furlough programs.
+On 29 March 2020, a riot erupted in Adelabad Prison due to inmates protesting their conditions amid the COVID-19 pandemic and their exclusion from furlough programs.
 Some reports indicated gunfire was heard, though authorities denied any escape attempts.

 2021 Political Prisoners' Hunger Strike

-On March 19, 2021, political prisoners at Adelabad, along with inmates in Evin Prison and Greater Tehran Central Prison, staged a three day hunger strike in protest against injustice and in solidarity with impoverished Iranians.
+On 19 March 2021, political prisoners at Adelabad, along with inmates in Evin Prison and Greater Tehran Central Prison, staged a three-day hunger strike in protest against injustice and in solidarity with impoverished Iranians.

 U.S. Treasury Sanctions

-On September 24, 2020, the U.S. Department of the Treasury sanctioned Adelabad Prison for human rights violations.
-The sanctions followed the execution of Navid Afkari, and also targeted Judge Mahmoud Sadeati for his role in Afkari’s case.
+On 24 September 2020, the U.S. Department of the Treasury sanctioned Adelabad Prison for human rights violations.
+The sanctions followed the execution of Navid Afkari, and also targeted Judge Mahmoud Sadeati for his role in Afkari's case.

 European Union sanctions

-On April 2025, the European Union sanctioned Adelabad Prison, citing its involvement in the unlawful detention of several European citizens.
+In April 2025, the European Union sanctioned Adelabad Prison, citing its involvement in the unlawful detention of several European citizens.
 According to the EU, these individuals were held as hostages, denied access to a fair trial, and subjected to severe violations of their most basic rights.
 The sanctions included an asset freeze and were part of broader measures targeting Iran's human rights abuses and treatment of dual and foreign nationals.